The Journal: Black Barbershops Tag

-In an industry that continues to resist economic downturn, grow year over year at an average rate of 3.2% and produces close to $60 billion annually, why are so many barbershops still struggling with profitability?
+In an industry that continues to resist economic downturn, steadily grow year over year at an average rate of 3.2% and produce close to $60 billion annually, why are so many barbershops still struggling with profitability?
+Is it retailing struggles?

 The beauty industry seems to be recession proof, growing almost double digits between 2008 and 2012 while the world at large scrambled through the greatest recession since the great depression.

 Hair salons are seeing profit margins of up to 7.7% since 2011 and. the projection through 2019, per the Small Business Development Center (SBDC), that profit margin will stay in the mid 5% range or higher even as the market balloons to over 1.3 million operators.

 So again, I ask you, what’s up with the barbershop profit margin?
 Why are so many still struggling to keep the lights on?

 And the answer may shock you – BUT – it comes down to 6 key things that most barbershops just aren’t doing.
 Either they are not paying attention or they’re simply not aware of the damage they’re causing by remaining in the dark.